mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 [MNISTDigitLearner.mlappinstall](./MNISTDigitLearner.mlappinstall)

-Within matlab GUI, you can go to the "APPS" tab, and click on the icon "Install App".
+Within matlab GUI, you do these steps:
+- Go to the "APPS" tab
+- Click on the icon "Install App"
-Then select the above file, and install.
+- select the above downloaded file and install the app.

 Upon completion, the application with a name "MNISTDigitLearner" can be run by selecting it from the "APPS" dropdown menu.